New Development Bank: Asian Infrastructure Investment Bank

-Although some analysts hypothesise that the Asian Infrastructure Investment Bank (AIIB) and the NDB would compete with one another, currently there is no evidence of competition among these institutions.

-Talking about the relations with AIIB, officials from the NDB's member states point out the difference in the member states of the NDB and AIIB as well as a potential to complement in working together to meet development and infrastructural needs.

 According to a representative of the Bank's management, the NDB and AIIB are sister institutions in many respects.
 These two banks have complementary mandates and different geographic focuses, with the NDB being more focused on BRICS countries.
 At the same time, there is a certain overlapping between mandates of the NDB and the AIIB, as both of them are aimed at developing infrastructure and pay a special attention to sustainable development.
 However, due to the fact that current financing and investment patterns are inadequate in meeting investment needs, there is "space for newcomers", he said.

 In February 2016, the president of the NDB dismissed concerns over overlapping of interests of China-backed AIIB and the NDB.

 World Bank

 According to media reports, other multilateral development institutions, including the World Bank Group (WBG), have expressed an intention to work together with the NDB.
 In September 2016, NDB and World Bank Group signed a memorandum of understanding on cooperation and it was announced that the NDB and WBG's cooperative efforts will focus primarily on infrastructure.